asduser/app-version-manager/README.md

 | dirPath    |  *true* |    `../demos/2-data-auto-loading/`    | Path to project directory, which contains the main `index.html` file. |
 | buildPath    |  *true* |    `app-version-manager/`    | Path to load version-manager according to previous `dirPath` parameter. |

-> To completely clear all storage just set `removedKeys` & `exceptedKeys` as empty arrays.
+> To completely clear all storages just set `removedKeys` & `exceptedKeys` as empty arrays.

 Use demos directory to see a specific use cases.